ajpieroni/bert-eat-dog-world/README.md

 immediate linguistic context when it comes to text classification.
-If one takes dogwhistle identification for tweets as an example, then one would ideally want not to only look at individual tweets, but also at the thread in which it occurs, as well as the twitter history of that particular individual.
-This better reflects how at least I would determine whether or not something is a dogwhistle or not in the wild.
+If one takes dogwhistle identification for tweets as an example, then one would ideally want not to only look at individual tweets, but also at the thread in which it occurs, as well as the twitter history of that particular individual (if not also including other ideas from sociolinguistics, like socioeconomic status, political affliation, etc) This better reflects how at least I would determine whether or not something is a dogwhistle or not in the wild.